Q. Where are you based?

 A. It’s easy.
 From time to time the club holds beginners’ lessons indoors, usually on Saturday afternoons, but days and times can vary.
 The fees for these classes are £80.00 adults and £50.00 juniors.
 If you are interested in learning to shoot, contact us via our contact form.
 Your name will then be put onto a waiting list and you will be notified when a new training class is being held.

 If you don't want to wait, then there are other options for you to consider; the "Useful Links to Other Archery Pages" section contains links to companies that we are aware of that run starter sessions commercially.

 In the beginners’ class our coaches will teach you the basics of Archery and at the end of this period if you have caught the Archery bug and want to try to master archery, you may join the club immediately.
-If you decide not to stay then change your mind, you will not be permitted to do another beginners’ class, and must then join the club directly.
+If you decide not to stay then change your mind, you will not be permitted to do another beginners’ class, and must then join a club directly.
 (This is a rule of our governing body Archery GB).

 Q. Are children allowed to join?

 A. Yes!
-The Club operates the AGB Safeguarding Child and Young People Policy, as well as the AGB Safeguarding Adults Policy which means in simple terms, that if a child or 'vulnerable adult' joins the Club or attends a beginners’ class, then the parent or guardian must accompany the child or 'vulnerable adult' at all times.
-We cannot accept responsibility for any un-accompanied children or 'vulnerable adults' as as we are first and foremost a sports club, not a crèche !
+The Club operates the AGB Safeguarding Children and Young People Policy, as well as the AGB Safeguarding Adults Policy which means in simple terms, that if a child or 'vulnerable adult' joins the Club or attends a beginners’ class, then the parent or guardian must accompany the child or 'vulnerable adult' at all times.
+We cannot accept responsibility for any un-accompanied children or 'vulnerable adults' as as we are first and foremost a sports club, not a creche !

 Our coaches and archery leaders are vetted under the appropriate Disclosure Scotland procedures.